yetzt/tessel-blink/README.md

 ### blink(freq)

-Make in blink in a certain milliseconds frequency.
+Make it blink in a certain milliseconds frequency.

+### pulse(on_freq, off_freq)

+Make it go on and off with different frequencies.

 ### on()